 2012 at The Museum of Flight, Seattle

 24 ft.
 H x 18.6 ft.
 W x 122 ft.
 L

 Crew training, engineering evaluations, instructor certifications, astronaut candidate training and more!

 It took NASA 7 years to build the FFT Space Shuttle.
 It took less than one month to break it down for packing and crating.

 MEI used enough shrink-wrap to cover 3 basketball courts.

 The FFT Space Shuttle’s crew section is the same size as the Observation Deck of the Space Needle.

-MEI Rigging & Crating worked enough man hours packing the FFT to travel tothe moon & back three times.
+MEI Rigging & Crating worked enough man hours packing the FFT to travel to the moon & back three times.

+MEI used enough 2″x 6″ wooden boards, if lined end-to-end, they would stretch over one mile.
+The wood is expected to be recycled for other projects in Seattle.
 Over 300 pounds of nails were used to pack the FFT.
 This is equivalent to the weight of one modern space suit with life support.
 MEI used more than 60,000 staples to pack the FFT.
 Laid at end-to-end, they would stretch over 20 football fields.

 The FFT is a full-scale mockup of the space shuttle orbiter — without the wings.
-It was used as a test bed for upgrades to the shuttle fleet and for astronaut training such as extra-vehicular activity (EVA) and emergency egress.
+It was used as a testbed for upgrades to the shuttle fleet and for astronaut training such as extra-vehicular activity (EVA) and emergency egress.
 Built at Johnson Space Center in the 1970s, it was the oldest mockup in the Space Vehicle Mockup Facility (SVMF).
-The FFT includes flight quality systems, such as a payload bay, lighting and closed circuit TV (CCTV).
+The FFT includes flight quality systems, such as a payload bay, lighting and closed-circuit TV (CCTV).